MVPBench/MVPBench/README.md

 Statistics of MVPBench are shown below.
 The benchmark includes 14 tasks in 5 domains, ranging from low-level pattern comparison to mid-level temporal logic reasoning, and extending to high-level visual content understanding.
 ![Dataset Statistics](assets/Figure3.jpg)

+## Disclaimers
+For some specific tasks in MVPBench, we manually collected images that are publicly available from online search.
+We have made every effort to ensure that the images included in this paper are used in accordance with applicable copyright laws and are properly credited.
+However, if you are the copyright owner of any image included in our work and believe that its use conflicts with your licensing agreements, please contact us directly.
+We are committed to addressing any legitimate concerns promptly.